encode/starlette/scripts/README.md

 # Development Scripts

+* `scripts/install` - Install dependencies in a virtual environment.
 * `scripts/test` - Run the test suite.
 * `scripts/lint` - Run the code linting.
 * `scripts/publish` - Publish the latest version to PyPI.